What Is Audience Response Technology?

 Top Hat also offers a comprehensive way for tracking student engagement and participation and other pedagogical opportunities to enrich learning, such as creating discussion threads and interactive content pages, sharing, presenting and annotating uploaded instructional materials.

-Visit Top Hat: Overview website from IT Services for technical information.
+Visit the Top Hat: Overview website from IT Services for technical information.

 For ideas on how to use Top Hat contact CELT by emailing Instructors: Request Instructional Support for Top Hat